39th G8 summit: Security preparations

 In the Republic of Ireland, almost 1,000 officers from the Garda Síochána mounted a security operation along the border.
-Eight temporary border checkpoints were manned by Garda units backed up by the Irish Army.
+Eight temporary border checkpoints were guarded by Garda units backed up by the Irish Army.
 The Garda's elite tactical team, the Emergency Response Unit (ERU), and the special operations forces from the Defence Forces, the Army Ranger Wing (ARW), were deployed on land and water to secure the border from unauthorised crossings.
 Some of the delegations attending the summit stayed in the Republic, and protesters announced their intention to hold demonstrations in Dublin.
 Like in Northern Ireland, a special court had also been set up in the Republic to deal with protesters who were arrested there.
 The court operated day and night at Cloverhill Prison in Dublin.
 Suspects remanded in custody would then be moved through a tunnel from the courthouse to the adjoining jail.
 Meanwhile, American warships were deployed off the coast of County Donegal and in the Irish Sea as security measures.

 The cost of the summit was expected to be about £60 million.
 The Northern Ireland government paid £6 million and the British government paid for the rest.